-- An extensive analysis of the results of the evaluation and the recommendations of the EAAP in the context of the functioning of the OMEA, the Department and the implementation team of the PSP. - The disclosure of the content of the Committee's recommendations and suggestions, as well as the full text of the Report of the EAAP (Rector's authorities, faculty members, EDIP, the Head of the Department, the Director of the PSP). - A creation of a comprehensive action plan to incorporate the accepted observations of the EAAP. - A continuous monitoring by the Director of the PSP and the OMEA of the Department of the implementation of the EAAP's recommendations in the timetable set.
+- An extensive analysis of the results of the evaluation and the recommendations of the EAAP in the context of the functioning of the OMEA, the Department and the implementation team of the PSP in Political Science and Sociology.
+The results of the external evaluation will be used for the continuous improvement of the PSP in Political Science and Sociology. - Special Meeting of the Steering Committee for the findings of the external evaluation within two months of their communication in order to harmonise the operation of the PSP with the recommendations of the Committee. - The disclosure of the content of the Committee's recommendations and suggestions, as well as the full text of the Report of the EAAP (Rector's authorities, faculty members, EDIP, the Head of the Department, the Director of the PSP).

+- A creation of a comprehensive action plan to incorporate the accepted observations of the EAAP. - A continuous monitoring by the Director of the PSP and the OMEA of the Department of the implementation of the EAAP's recommendations in the timetable set. - If major, and not minor, issues arise from the external evaluation in relation to the structure, content, and operation of the PSP, a joint meeting is convened of the two founding sectors of the PSP, the Discipline of Political Science and the Discipline of Social Theory and Sociology, in order to address them.

 This is the first external evaluation of the PSP in the context of HAHE, so there is no track record of prior recommendations.
-In addition, we had no other information about any external evaluation-accreditation of the PSP that was implemented at the initiative of the Programme or the Department.

-Nevertheless, the Internal Quality Assurance System (IQAS) of the NKUA, the procedures adopted by the Director of the PSP, the Department and MODIP constitute a strong guarantee for the implementation of the possible suggestions of the EAAP.
+Nevertheless, the discussions with the faculty indicated that they understand and value the importance of such external reviews and are receptive to recommendations to improve their programme and showed a positive attitude towards addressing recommendations.
+The EAAP believes that the Internal Quality Assurance System (IQAS) of the NKUA, the procedures adopted by the Director of the PSP, the Department and MODIP constitute a strong guarantee for the implementation of the possible suggestions of the EAAP.